crawford/tailor/README.md

   - boolean - `true` or `false`
   - string - A sequence of characters delimited by double-quotes (e.g. `"this is a string"`).
 Double-quotes and backslashes can be escaped with a backslash so they can be included in the string (e.g. `"Escaped \"quotes\""`)
   - list - A sequence of values delimited by brackets (e.g. `[1 2 3]`)
   - dictionary - A mapping between strings (the key) and values (the value).
-These cannot be created in expressions.
+These cannot be created in expressions so they are only useful for context specifiers.

 #### Root Context ####

-The root context is the initial input into the rule expression.
+The root context is the initial input (a dictionary) into the rule expression.
 It is always a dictionary of values, derived from the pull request, and is of the following structure.
 Dictionaries are denoted by indentation, lists are denoted with brackets, and all leaf members are strings.

 ```
 .